Food Packaging regulations in Europe

 Turkey has implemented the relevant EU regulations on food contact materials in national regulations (www.tarim.gov.tr).
 The "Turkish Food Codex Regulation on Materials and Articles" (No. 30382 of 05.04.2018) covers similar principles as the "Framework Regulation" 1935/2004, whereas the "Registration procedure for food contact materials and substances manufacturing enterprises and Good Manufacturing Practice" (R.G.
 03.08.2012) consist of "GMP Regulation" 2023/2006 exactly.

-The "Regulations of food contact plastics materials and substances" (Teblig No: 2013/34) and the "Regulation of list of food simulants used for food contact plastics materials and substances" (Teblig No: 2013/35) are similar to the "Plastics Regulation" 10/2011 in the EU.
+The “Turkish Food Codex Plastic in contact with food – Notification on Substances and Materials” (Teblig No: 2019/44) is similar to the "Plastics Regulation" 10/2011 in the EU.
 Therefore, in Turkey the same migration control principles, positive lists and thresholds are in place.

 Russia